ejsado/portfolio/projects/us-forest-density/project-report.md

 ## Summary

-Trees provide shade, sound buffering, wind protection, wildlife habitat, and privacy.
-But, not all forests are created equal.
-Many forested areas in the United States are split by farmland or urban development.
+Tree species vary greatly across the country and many forested areas in the United States are split by farmland or urban development.
+Some areas are sparse, while others are too dense to navigate.
+This makes some forests better suited than others for shade, sound buffering, wind protection, wildlife habitat, and privacy.
 So, **where are the densest forests in the US?**

 ---

 ## How is forest density measured?

-There are a few ways of determining this, but I used the basal area.
+There are a few ways of determining forest density, but I used the basal area.
 [Basal area](https://en.wikipedia.org/wiki/Basal_area) is the cross-sectional area of trees at breast height (1.3m or 4.5 ft above ground).

 ![Example of basal area](us-forest-density/basal-area.png)